 the Placement Testing by clicking here.

 In short, students are tested before entering the course so that they can be placed in the proper course (level of materials).
-Students study in the classroom and get assistance from the instructor while using the computer with videos and other tools available to assist the students in studying.
+In the DMS (Developmental Math Shell) classes, students study in the classroom and get assistance from the instructor while using the computer with videos and other tools available to assist the students in studying.
 They are tested frequently as they complete small amounts of information.

 At the end of a 4-week period, students take an exam.
 They must score 80% or better correct in order to pass the test.
 If they pass the exam, they have either completed the course or will continue with the next module of the course.
 If they do not pass, they may study more with guidance from the instructor and retest later with the instructor’s permission.